 The changes in fair values of the MPT's investments in limited partnerships are recorded as net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT.
-The net asset values reported to the MPT by the management of the limited partnerships are net of management fees charged to the MPT's capital account in such limited partnerships.
+The NAVs reported to the MPT by the management of the limited partnerships are net of management fees charged to the MPT's capital account in such limited partnerships.

-The MPT did not hold any individual investment that represented greater than 5% of the MPT's net asset value at December 31, 2019 and 2018.
+The MPT did not hold any individual investment that represented greater than 5% of the MPT's net assets at December 31, 2020 and 2019.

-At December 31, 2019 and 2018, cash and cash equivalents (and cash equivalents held in the 401(h) accounts) were primarily comprised of cash, foreign cash and short-term investment funds managed by BNYMellon.
+At December 31, 2020 and 2019, cash and cash equivalents (and cash equivalents held in the 401(h) accounts) were primarily comprised of cash, foreign cash and short-term investment funds managed by BNYM.
 The MPT considers all highly liquid investment instruments with a maturity of three months or less at the time of purchase to be cash equivalents.
+At December 31, 2020, cash, foreign cash and cash equivalents were \$10,517, \$1,961 and \$150,463, respectively.
+At December 31, 2019, cash, foreign cash and cash equivalents were (\$550), \$1,292 and \$117,814, respectively.